Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 }
 ```

-Create the ProfileViewModel class.
+Create the `ProfileViewModel` class.

-The ViewModel won’t be responsible for talking to Firebase.
-This is the responsibility of the Repository we have
+The `ViewModel` won’t be responsible for talking to `Firebase`.
+This is the responsibility of the `Repository` we have
 created.
 In here we do the following things:

-Setup three types of LiveData we can later use to retrieve the data AND also retrieve the status of a request.
-We have a
+Setup three types of `LiveData` we can later use to retrieve the data **AND** also retrieve the status of a request.
+We
-method createProfile() and a methode getProfile().
-They both use the, by now familiar, viewModelScope to interact with
+have a method `createProfile()` and a methode `getProfile()`.
+They both use the, by now familiar, `viewModelScope` to
-the repository.
-If there might be an exception thrown by the Repository we will emit that to the view via LiveData.
+interact with the repository.
+If there might be an exception thrown by the Repository we will emit that to the view via
+LiveData.
 Lastly, we have a method we can later on use to validate if a right answer has been given to a quiz question.

 ## CreateProfileFragment

-In this step we are going to build the Fragment used for creating a profile.
+In this step we are going to build the `Fragment` used for creating a profile.

 ### Build the fragment and the layout

 In the previous step the splash screen will start the MainActivity.
 The first fragment that will be shown is the
-CreateProfileFragment so we will need to build it.
+`CreateProfileFragment` so we will need to build it.

 The layout looks similar to the following.